DerWeh/gftools/docs/source/index.rst

 ..
-GfTools documentation master file, created by sphinx-quickstart on Sat Nov 30 17:11:49 2019.
+GfTool documentation master file, created by sphinx-quickstart on Sat Nov 30 17:11:49 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to GfTools's documentation!
+Welcome to GfTool's documentation!
 ===================================

 :Release: |version|